 Lead is evaluated based on an internal dose (blood lead level [BLL]) that takes into account total exposure (includes exposure to background sources of lead).
 Young children (under 2 years old) are the most sensitive to lead exposure.
-The Centers for Disease Control recommended action level for lead exposure in children is 10 micrograms per deciliter (μ g/dL).
+The Centers for Disease Control recommended action level for lead exposure in children is 10 micrograms per deciliter ( $\mu g/dL$ ).
 Although children are at greatest risk from lead exposure, adult exposures can also result in harmful health effects.
 Most adult exposures are occupational and occur in lead-related industries such as lead smelting, refining, and manufacturing industries.
-The U.S. Department of Health and Human Services recommends that BLLs among all adults be below 25 μ g/dL (29).
-Childhood Lead Poisoning Prevention Branch of CDPH recommends exposure reduction/mitigation actions for pregnant women with BBLs of 10 μ g/dL or greater (30).
+The U.S. Department of Health and Human Services recommends that BLLs among all adults be below 25 $\mu$ g/dL [31].
+Childhood Lead Poisoning Prevention Branch of CDPH recommends exposure reduction/mitigation actions for pregnant women with BBLs of 10 $\mu$ g/dL or greater [32].

 CDPH used the DTSC Lead Risk Assessment Spreadsheet (LeadSpread 7) to estimate BLL for adults.
-LeadSpread estimates BLL for children under the age of two2.
-The exposure scenario being evaluated for this exposure pathway is for children 8-18 years
+LeadSpread estimates BLL for children under 2 years of age.
+The exposure scenario being evaluated for this exposure pathway is for children 8-18 years old.
+EPA's Adult Lead Model was used to estimate BLL for women of childbearing age, as it is protective of fetal health [33].